sherylg343/janeric/README.md

 ## Future Goals <a name="future-goals"></a>

+### Improve website performance
+Currently, the website pages scored between 8 and 63 on performance in Lighthouse reports.
+Text compression appears to be the best strategy for improving performance and that will be addressed before the site goes into production.

 ### Direct the deployed site to purchased domain
 Client has purchased domain name of www.janericllc.com and website needs to be redirected to that domain prior to launching